rabidaudio/synthesizer/README.md

 ## Design goals

-- "Paraphonic" means multiple notes that share a filter stage, "Polyphonic" means a dedicated O->F->A for each note
-- Tracking the filter cutoff to the note is super important, otherwise the tone varies with the pitch
-- Neutron in paraphonic mode maps the note first note to both oscillators if only one is played.
-This seems like a bad design choice to me
-- In addition to VCF cutoff, LFO can also reset with envelope, which is a very nice feature.
-Not sure how to make this Polyphonic without 4 LFOs...
-- Neutron has "osc sync" button.
-I don't have a good mental model of what it does, but it seems to link the oscillator frequencies together for creating harmonies
-- Choosing how you want to split the oscillators between polyphony, independent control, and sync/harmony is going to be a real control challenge, esp if keeping it modular is desired
-- Shared cascading controls with overrides is still a good idea IMO
-- Dedicating 1-2 oscillators to a rhythm with very good shared clocking seems important for making songs as opposed to just keyboard sounds.
-If not playing with others, need either that or a loop.
-Unfortunately with a loop you can't adjust the parameters later, you've probably reclaimed your oscillators for something else
-- Neutron sends envelope 1 to VCA and envelope 2 to the filter.
-You could accomplish a similar thing with the LFO in key sync mode, but you really only get attack

-## Overview

-- 4-channel polyphonic
 - "fully-modular with defaults"
   - semi-modular-style sensible default paths connected under the hood
   - all defaults overridden with patch cables